China is world’s second-largest economy but its passport is ranked 63rd. Are things looking up?

 “I’ve been looking forward to a return visit to the region with my parents because we really enjoyed our last visit, which was also our first time there,” she said.
 “I was going to take them to Changbaishan in north-east China in the summer but now I will take them to Singapore.”

 Operations executive Guan Jiajie, 26, plans to ring in the new year in Bangkok with friends before heading to one of the Thai islands to relax.
-If not for the visa waiver, he would probably have chosen to holiday in Sanya on Hainan island in China, he said.
+If not for the visa waiver, he would probably have chosen to holiday in Sanya on Hainan island in China.

-“I’m a bit of a last-minute planner as I only make the hotel and plane bookings probably one week before my trip, because it’s so convenient to travel within mainland China,” he said.
+“I’m a bit of a last-minute planner as I only make hotel and plane bookings probably one week before my trip, because it’s so convenient to travel within mainland China,” he said.

 “But with the visa waiver, I’m really looking forward to Thailand.
-The beaches in South-east Asia are really beautiful, and the warm weather will be a nice escape from the winter in Beijing,” he said.
+The beaches in South-east Asia are really beautiful, and the warm weather will be a nice escape from the winter in Beijing.”

-The Chinese passport currently still trails at least 60 other countries in terms of access, based on an index by Henley and Partners, a global investment migration consultancy.
+The Chinese passport currently trails at least 60 other countries in terms of access, based on an index by Henley & Partners, a global investment migration consultancy.

 Updated quarterly, the index uses historical data of 18 years as well as data from the International Air Transport Association.
 It ranks 199 passports and is considered a standard reference tool for assessing how a passport fares in global mobility.

-Singapore topped the power list in July, replacing Japan which took the pole position in 2021.
-The two countries have been competing neck-and-neck in the ranking in recent years, with Japan taking the second spot in the latest ranking.
+Singapore topped the power list in July, replacing Japan, which took the pole position in 2021.
+The two countries have been competing neck and neck in the ranking in recent years, with Japan taking the second spot in the latest ranking.
 The Singapore passport allows easy access to 193 countries and territories, beating Japan’s 192, the index showed.

-The Chinese passport, ranked 63rd just below Papua New Guinea, gives it visa-free entry into 83 countries and territories.
+The Chinese passport, ranked 63rd just below Papua New Guinea, gives visa-free entry into 83 countries and territories.
 The United States, the world’s largest economy and China’s biggest rival, is seventh, with its travellers welcomed with open arms in 187 countries and territories.

-Dr Liu Simin, vice-president of the tourism branch of the China Society for Futures Studies research institute in Beijing, said China has not enjoyed widespread visa-free status because “some countries have reservations about the sheer number of Chinese tourists and the possibility of them over-staying”.
+Dr Liu Simin, vice-president of the tourism branch of the China Society for Futures Studies research institute in Beijing, said China has not enjoyed widespread visa-free status because “some countries have reservations about the sheer number of Chinese tourists and the possibility of them overstaying”.

 Singapore, Malaysia and Thailand must have looked at how tourism from China has benefited their economies and the quality of Chinese tourists they have received so far to make the decision to allow visa waivers, he added.